 County Highway 19 Stormwater Re-Use Project

-HR Green was contracted by Washington County to complete conceptual, preliminary, and final design of two stormwater re-use designs associated with a proposed two-mile long County road expansion project.
+HR Green was contracted by Washington County to complete the conceptual, preliminary, and final design of two stormwater re-use designs associated with a proposed two-mile-long County road expansion project.
 The intent of the project was to provide nutrient and suspended solid load reductions to downstream water bodies.

 - 40 MG/Year of irrigation water for the golf courses being sourced from stormwater in place of the previous source demand from the local aquifer.